JanneM/Ruse/README.md

 * We don't track *core* usage against processes at all.
 Due to issues such as core migration it is not possible to get it reliably correct with a sampling approach such as this.
 You would need to use more intrusive profiling methods for that.

-This still tells you most of what you need to know.
+In practice, unless you are overallocating processes, the process use will correspond to core usage, so this tells you most of what you need to know.
 The percentages tell you how much CPU was used over time, and the number of simultaneous processes tell you the upper limit of the number of cores you could conceivably need.

 Let's say you had a total that looks like this: